 - 1. Assigned Speeds - a.
 Required average speeds will be stated in the Course Instructions.
 A clear reference point will be given for each speed change.
 The speed(s) assigned in an instruction will appear in Column C in miles per hour (MPH).
 On highways, the required average speed will often be 50 MPH. - b.
 A required time for traveling between two points may sometimes be given in lieu of a required average speed.
 This is called a transit, and may be used for lunch stops, refueling stops, passing through congested areas, etc. - c.
 If you should encounter a portion of the Race Route where posted speed limits are below the assigned average speed, there should be adequate opportunity to recover the lost time before the next Timing Checkpoint. - d.
-In case of unexpected changes of speed limits or route, as might be caused by road construction or detours, appropriate emergency signs may be erected by the lead car.
+In case of unexpected changes of speed limits or route, as might be caused by road construction or detours, appropriate Emergency Signs may be erected by the lead car.
 Such signs may direct speed or route changes.
-Any such changes will be adjusted in scoring.

-2. Speed Changes

-- There are two types of speed changes.
+Any such changes will be adjusted in scoring. - 2.
+Speed Changes - a.
+There are two types of speed changes.
 The first type is executed at a specific referenced point on the route; this location will be identified as a sign, intersection, or landmark.
 The second type of speed change is executed after a specified time interval.
 Both types of speed changes are specified in instruction Column C. - b.
-When a speed change references only a sign or landmark, it is executed when the front tires of the vehicle passes (comes even with) the sign or landmark. - c.
-Speed changes at intersections will occur at a sign (such as a stop sign) if there is one referenced in Column A of the CAMEO diagram.
-Otherwise, speed changes at intersections will occur at the center of the intersection or the apex of the turn. - d.
+When a speed change references only a sign or landmark, it is executed when the front tires of the vehicle passes (comes even with) the sign or landmark; see instruction # 13 in the Example Rally. - c.
+Speed changes at intersections will occur at a sign (such as a stop sign) if there is one referenced in Column A of the CAMEO diagram; see instruction # 26 in the Example Rally.
+Otherwise, speed changes at intersections will occur at the center of the intersection or the apex of the turn; see instruction # 27 in the Example Rally. - d.
 Timed speed changes occur after the time interval specified in Column C has elapsed.
-The time interval begins in one of two ways: If the time interval is preceded by a speed change, the interval starts at the same place as that speed change.
-If the time interval is the first item specified in Column C (this is called a delayed speed change) then the interval begins at the point specified in VII.E.2.b or VII.E.2.c - 3.
-Emergency Reduced Speeds: In case of inclement weather, fog, poor road conditions, extraordinary traffic, or other unexpected conditions, a Team may elect to use reduced speeds.
+The time interval begins in one of two ways: If the time interval is preceded by a speed change, the interval starts at the same place as that speed change; see instruction # 14 in the Example Rally.
+If the time interval is the first item specified in Column C

+(this is called a delayed speed change) then the interval begins at the point specified in VII.E.2.b or VII.E.2.c; see instruction # 24 in the Example Rally,

+3. Emergency Reduced Speeds: In case of inclement weather, fog, poor road conditions, extraordinary traffic, or other unexpected conditions, a Team may elect to use reduced speeds.
 See V.H.2.